majashdown/docker/README.md

   Python packages is installed.

 * shifter-intelpython-hello: example of using the shifter-intelpython image.
-A simple 'Hello world' Python script installed on top of it.
+A simple 'Hello world' Python script is installed on top of it.

 * shifter-intelpython-healpy: image with the numpy, scipy and healpy packages, and their dependencies, installed on top of the